LJS360d/auctionsLab/README.md

 - sendoffer.html  <-- *Opened on **Confirm** button click in Offer Page*

-- sendoffer.js    <-- *Script Run to send the offer Data to the backend*
+- sendoffer.js    <-- *Script Run to send the offer Data to the NodeJS Proxy*